 Hello, I’m Michelle, and the name Black Swann is personal.

-After my second abusive marriage ended, I chose to rebuild with purpose.
-I completed a degree in Social Science while representing myself in court (during Covid), and later went on to earn a Master’s in Psychology.
-Not for status, but to build my understanding of people, patterns, trauma, and why some of us feel outside of things from such a young age.
+After my second abusive marriage ended, I made a decision to rebuild my life with purpose.
+During the Covid pandemic, while representing myself through court proceedings, I completed a degree in Social Science.
+I later went on to earn a Master's degree in Psychology.
+Not for status or titles, but because I wanted a deeper understanding of people, trauma, behaviour, and the invisible influences that shape our lives.

 Three books almost ready to be published;